karanziie1990/MINE/README.md

 This game is intended for entertainment purposes and does not guarantee the accuracy of probabilities or the absence of bugs.

 ## Authors
-Karan Ganeshwala B22ES019
+-Karan Ganeshwala B22ES019
-Yash Golani B22ME072
+-Yash Golani B22ME072